Exploratory Data Analysis (EDA): Correlation Analysis

 Consider Gapminder Dataset (1704, 5)

-• Life expectancy and GDP per capita appeared to vary across different continents.
+• Life expectancy and GDP per capita varied across different continents.

 Code